yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 r_users_info <- lookup_users(r_users$screen_name)
 ```

-You'll notice, that created data frame holds information about number of followers, friends (users they follow), lists they belong to, number of tweets (statuses) or how many times sometimes marked those tweets as their favourite.
+You'll notice, that created data frame holds information about number of followers, friends (users they follow), lists they belong to, number of tweets (statuses) or how many times were they marked favourite.

 ``` r
 r_users_info %>% select(dplyr::contains("count")) %>% head()